Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- Handles data in **accordance with privacy guidelines**
 		- involves properly collecting, storing, and analyzing the data according to her supervisor's directions
 		- A data processor is an entity that **processes personal data on behalf of the data controller.**
+		- *A data processor can also handle data on behalf of another organization (**that is the data controller**) to do things like shred their data for them*
 ~ Data Controller
 		- Ensures data complies with applicable regulations
 		- The data controller is the entity that **determines the purposes, conditions, and means of processing personal data.**
 		- They make decisions about how and why data is processed.
 		- their role is more focused on data **governance** **and compliance** with data protection regulations.
 		- The controller is responsible for defining how personal data is handled and ensuring it meets GDPR and other regulatory requirements.
+		- *Bears primary responsibility for the data*
 ~ Data Broker
 		- A data broker collects and sells data to other organizations ~ PHI (Protected Health Information)